qcversity/qcversity.github.io/content/articles/softtools/01_venv.md

 Author: Dr Saad Laouadi
 Series: Python Development Tools
 Series_index: 2
 Summary: A Step by Step on How to Create an isolated virtual environment using VENV tool.
-Explore the essentials of creating and managing isolated Python environments using the built-in venv tool in our comprehensive guide.
+This articles shows the essentials steps of creating and managing isolated Python environments using the built-in venv tool in our comprehensive guide.
 This second part in our Python Development Tools series delves into why virtual environments are vital for dependency management, reproducibility, security, and portability.
 Learn step-by-step how to create, activate, and use virtual environments across different operating systems.
 Discover best practices for updating pip, managing packages, and using `requirements.txt` for consistent setups.
 This article offers valuable insights and practical tips to enhance your Python development experience.

 # Creating Python Virtual Environment with Venv